mattrondel/D415/Glossary_and_Acronyms.md

 •	It's a way to evaluate and rank reported vulnerabilities in a standardized and repeatable way.

-•	it’s a standard framework used to asset and communicate the severity of vulnerabilities in software and systems. it assigns a numerical score to vulnerabilities based on factors like the impact, exploitability and complexity of the vulnerabilities.
+•	It’s a standard framework used to asset and communicate the severity of vulnerabilities in software and systems. it assigns a numerical score to vulnerabilities based on factors like the impact, exploitability and complexity of the vulnerabilities.
 The CVSSS score helps organizations prioritize, their response to security vulnerabilities.

+•	CVSS is an open-source framework for identifying and defining software vulnerabilities.

 ## Network Automation facts
 Ansible – written in python